-Below are the various Learning Communities offered and their locations for the 2015-16 academic year:
+Below are the various Learning Communities offered:

 When students apply for housing, they make preferences by Learning Community/Theme.
 Please note that the location of each Learning Community/Theme is subject to change from year-to-year based upon student interest and that a given Learning Community/Theme may be housed within any area of University Housing, including residence halls and on-campus apartments.
 Specific Learning Community/Theme locations will be determined during the summer.

 The academic focus associated with all learning communities set the Cal Poly University Housing experience apart from most other housing programs across the country.

 Through our partnerships with colleagues across campus we offer in building support from Mustang Success Center coaches, Student Academic Support facilitated study groups, Writing Center tutors, Academic Advisors, Career Counselors, faculty and staff.